cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 full forward security (without it, forward secrecy is only achieved against eavesdroppers, which is insufficient for OPAQUE security).

-This section describes the online authenticated key exchange protocol flow, message encoding, and helper functions.
+This section describes the online authentication protocol flow, message encoding, and helper functions.
 This stage is composed of a concurrent OPRF and key exchange flow.
 The key exchange protocol is authenticated using the client and server credentials established during registration; see {{offline-phase}}.
-In the end, the client proves its knowledge of the password, and both client and server agree on (1) a mutually authenticated shared secret key and (2) any optional application information exchange during the handshake.
+In the end, the client proves its knowledge of the password, and both client and server agree on (1) a mutually authenticated shared secret key (`session_key`) and (2) any optional application information exchange during the handshake.

 In this stage, the client inputs the following values: